The Steam Engines of Oz: Plot

-Victoria, Oscar, Phadrig and Gromit decide to go to the Emerald City and free Scarecrow, while Munchkins and Lions create an alliance against the Tin Man and his soldiers.
-On the battlefield the Lions and the Munchkins on battle planes fight against Tin Man's army, but the preponderance of forces is on the side of the enemy.
+Victoria, Oscar, Phadrig and Gromit decide to go to the Emerald City and free Scarecrow, while Munchkins and Lions create an alliance.
+On the battlefield, the Lions, and the Munchkins on battle planes fight against Tin Man's army, but the preponderance of forces is on the side of the enemy.
 Locasta and her flying monkeys come to distract the Tin Man's forces, and help Victoria and her friends buy some time to fly to the palace.

-In a throne room Victoria finds a quote, engraved on the back of the throne: “the key lies together with love”.
+In a throne room, Victoria finds a quote engraved on the back of the throne: “the key lies together with love”.
 Turns out that it was a password to the Great Steam Engines of Oz.
-Behind them the friends find a passageway with an elevator to the secret room, where they discover comatose Nimmie Amee, Tin Man's heart, and a disassembled Scarecrow.
+Behind them, the friends find a passageway with an elevator to the secret room, where they discover comatose Nimmie Amee, Tin Man's heart, and a disassembled Scarecrow.
 Once assembled, the Scarecrow tells the gang that he tried to reason with a Tin Man, but Tin Man was so angry at the Munchkins and magic, that, in a fit of rage, he tore Scarecrow's head off.

 The Tin Man's army is victorious.
-Victoria and her friends return from the city, and girl tells Tin Man that he's responsible not only for the success, but also the failures of the Emerald City, that ignoring of the failures can become harmful to those he cares about, and that together they can mend their mistakes.
-Victoria gives the Tin Man his own heart back, and he proclaims the war over.
+Victoria and her friends return from the city.
+Victoria tells Tin Man that he's responsible not only for the success, but also the failures of the Emerald City, that ignoring of the failures can become harmful to those he cares about, and that together they can mend their mistakes.
+Victoria gives Tin Man his own heart back, and he proclaims the war over.

-The Emerald city is celebrating the reconciliation of Ozians.
-While looking down on the celebration from the airship, Phadrig tells Victoria that the city will need a new ruler since the Tin Man is stepping down.
+The Emerald City is celebrating the reconciliation of Ozians.
+While looking down on the celebration from the airship, Phadrig tells Victoria that the city will need a new ruler since Tin Man is stepping down.
 Victoria promises Phadrig that they will find his sons and restore the Emerald City to its former glory.

-In a post-credits scene, the Tin Man comes to the secret room, and let Nimmie Amee go into the afterlife.
+In a post-credits scene, the Tin Man comes to the secret room, and lets Nimmie Amee go into the afterlife.

 Production

-«Arcana Studios» announced that they will be producing a “steampunk-ed re-imagining” of The Wonderful Wizard of Oz.
-It is a co-production animated feature with «3Doubles Productions» and «Arcana Studio».
+Arcana Studio announced that they will be producing a “steampunk-ed re-imagining” of The Wonderful Wizard of Oz.
+It is a co-production animated feature with 3Doubles Productions and Arcana Studio.